miracle2k/webassets/docs/faq.rst

 Is there a cache-busting feature?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes!
+It's turned on by default.
+See the
-You simply need to turn on the :ref:`Environment.expire <environment-setting-expire>`
+:ref:`Environment.expire <environment-setting-expire>`
 option (or :ref:`ASSETS_EXPIRE <django-setting-expire>` if using
 ``django_assets``).